Write Powerful Music with Ease

 You know you can succeed at Wizarding School if you:

-- Have been working as a professional musician for at least a year.
-You don’t have to consider yourself “a composer,” but you at least need to show that—in addition to however else you engage in music professionally—you have an established habit of writing and arranging music.
+- Have been working professionally for at least a year.
+You don’t have to consider yourself “a composer,” but you do need a track record that shows your commitment to music.

-If these attributes describe you, then you likely have what it takes to accept your invitation to Composers Wizarding School—and begin to live your dream of creating musical magic.
+If these attributes describe you, then you are likely ready to join the Wizarding School—and begin to live your dream of creating musical magic.

 So now you have your invitation in hand.
 Your previous education has provided all the supplies you need.
 The train to the wizarding school is about to board.
 The castle awaits. . . .